-- Quality first teaching with strategies for support to aid teachers' planning and differentiation. - Differentiation of input, tasks, equipment and outcomes - Small group intervention in English, Science and Maths for selected students working below age related expectations - In-class support - Differentiated curriculum, recording, provision for children working outside of their developmental age or stage - Small group/individual intensive support sessions in English, Maths, Social Skills, Emotional Regulation, Physical Development - Mentoring from teaching assistants - Use of ICT facilities as appropriate e.g. dictation, word processing, filming or recording - Extra-curricular paired reading - 1 to 1 tutoring outside of the school day - Additional lunchtime support for social skills and behavioural needs - Speech and language support for identified students - Support to assist in emotional well-being through Emotional Regulation intervention and further referral to Rivers Behaviour Team or the school counsellor and/or Rainbows Pastoral Support Programme - Referral to external agencies to access specialist advice in all areas of SEND. - Medical support - 1:1 targeted intervention for specific children - Before school reading interventions daily to further develop literacy - Speech and language support for identified students delivered by support staff in conjunction with specialist agencies
+- Quality first teaching with strategies for support to aid teachers' planning and differentiation. - Differentiation of input, tasks, equipment and outcomes - Small group intervention in English, Science and Maths for selected students working towards or below age related expectations - In and out of class support where appropriate - Differentiated curriculum, recording style and provision for children working outside of their developmental age or stage.
+This may relate to the environment, teaching materials or resources - Small group/individual intensive support sessions in English, Maths, Social Skills, Emotional Regulation, Physical Development - Mentoring and tuition during and outside of the school day from teaching assistants - Use of ICT facilities as appropriate e.g. dictation, word processing, filming or recording - Extra-curricular paired reading - 1 to 1 tutoring outside of the school day - Additional lunchtime support for social skills, sensory challenges and behavioural related needs - Speech and language support for identified students - Support to assist in emotional well-being through Emotional Regulation intervention and further referral to Rivers Behaviour Team or the school counsellor and/or Rainbows Pastoral Support Programme - Referral to external agencies to access specialist advice in all areas of SEND. - Medical support - 1:1 and small group targeted intervention for specific children - Before school reading interventions daily to further develop literacy - Speech and language support for identified students delivered by support staff in conjunction with specialist agencies and research based support programmes

-SEN Provision (please also refer to our SEN Offer)
+SEN Provision (please also refer to our SEN Information Report)